ManueleVeggi/provokart_vr/README.md

 # ProvokArt

-A Speech-based interaction in a VR art gallery.
-This application is based on #MarkartNow, a civic participation project of **Hamburger Kunsthalle**
+Automatic speech recognition in a VR art gallery.
+This application is based on [#MarkartNow](https://www.hamburger-kunsthalle.de/makartnow), a civic participation project of **Hamburger Kunsthalle**

 The project has been developed for an Oculus Head-Mounted Display.